snap-one/docs-driverworks/README.md

 #### DriverPackager

-Driver Packager is a Python utility used to create individual .c4z files from source code. driverpackager.exe is contained in the DriverEditor development environment but can also be executed from a command line.
+Driver Packager is a Python utility used to create individual .c4z files from source code.
 For more inforamtion please see: https://github.com/control4/drivers-driverpackager

 [1]:	https://control4.github.io/docs-driverworks-introduction/#introduction
 [2]:	https://control4.github.io/docs-driverworks-fundamentals/#introduction